What knowledge of statistics do I need for this course?

-You normally must apply no later than the January deadline for most funding administered by the Student Funding Services.
+For the MSc/PGDip in Statistical Science you normally must apply no later than the January deadline for most funding from the University.

 Graduates of the MSc find employment in financial, economic, governmental, scientific and industrial areas.
 The MSc can also be a useful stepping stone for doctoral studies, with around a third of students on the course taking this route.The University’s Careers Service provides data on the types of careers students follow after graduation.